psteinroe/pg_publish/README.md

 ## About `pg_publish`

 `pg_publish` is a highly experimental Rust crate to quickly forward the Postgres replication stream to a queue to run side-effects.
-It has build during the Supabase Launch Week XI Hackathon to learn about the Postgres Replication Protocol and gain more hands-on experience with async Rust.
+It has build during the Supabase Launch Week 12 Hackathon to learn about the Postgres Replication Protocol and gain more hands-on experience with async Rust.

 Goals:
 - at least once-delivery of replication data to designated endpoint